MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cmfcpropertygridproperty-class.md

  [in] *CMFCPropertyGridProperty**

 ### <a name="remarks"></a>Açıklamalar
- Varsayılan olarak, bu yöntem hiçbir şey yapmaz.
+ Varsayılan olarak, bu yöntemi hiçbir şey yapmaz.

 ##  <a name="onpossizechanged"></a>  CMFCPropertyGridProperty::OnPosSizeChanged